 This is all something we'll get into below, I just wanted to lay the foundations a bit more before we get stuck in.
 There's a rhythm to how this management minigame works, and it won't be long before you get 'it', I promise!

-Before we dive into the basics of employees, let’s take a look at Ichiban Confections in the image below.
+Before we dive into the basics of employees, let's take a look at Ichiban Confections in the image above.
 Forget everything else for now, just note the three bars at the bottom right which show: product, service, and notability.

 Now, look at the three employees above these bars.
 For each property (Ichiban Confections in this case), you can assign a total of three staff.
 One will be a leader, positioned on the left, while the other two are just regular staff.